JeunghyunLee/jeunghyunlee.github.io/_posts/2018-06-30-HKU-exchange.md

 ---
-title: "Exchange Student at University of Hong Kong"
+title: "Exchange student at the University of Hong Kong"
 related: false
 categories:
   - education